choonghyunryu/dlookr/README.md

 The summary() function summarizes the distribution of individual variables in the data frame and outputs it to the console.
-The summary values of numeric variables are `min`, `Q1`, `mean`, `median`, `Q3` and `max`, which help to understand the distribution of data.
+The summary values of numeric variables are `min`, `Q1`, `mean`, `median`, `Q3`, and `max`, which help to understand the data distribution.

 However, the result displayed on the console has the disadvantage that the analyst has to look at it with the eyes.
 However, when the summary information is returned in a data frame structure such as tbl_df, the scope of utilization is expanded. `diagnose_numeric()` supports this.

-`zero`, `minus`, and `outlier` are useful measures to diagnose data integrity.
-For example, numerical data in some cases cannot have zero or negative numbers.
-A numeric variable called `employee salary` cannot have negative numbers or zeros.
+`zero`, `minus`, and `outlier` are helpful measures to diagnose data integrity.
+For example, numerical data, in some cases, cannot have zero or negative numbers.
+A numeric variable, `employee salary`, cannot have negative numbers or zeros.
 Therefore, this variable should be checked for the inclusion of zero or negative numbers in the data diagnosis process.

 `diagnose_numeric()` can diagnose all numeric variables of `flights` as follows.: